azhuge233/RedditFreeGamesNotifier/README.md

 Set your telegram bot token and chat ID in config.json.

+Check [
-Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more explanations, only notify and ASF varaibles are available for this project.
+SteamDB-FreeGames-dotnet wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) and [GOGGiveawayNotifier wiki](https://github.com/azhuge233/GOGGiveawayNotifier/wiki/Config-Description) for more config explanations and how to get GOG cookie, only notify, ASF and GOG varaibles are available for this project.

 ### Repeatedly running